conradmr94/MyPlanner/README.md

 - Add custom keywords that influence task priority
 - Choose whether they nudge toward high, medium, or low priority

-### Using the AI Assistant
-- Click the "AI Assistant" button in the header next to Priority Cues
-- Ask questions about your specific tasks: "What are my high priority tasks?", "How many tasks do I have left?"
-- Get productivity tips and task management advice
-- The AI has access to your current task list and can provide accurate information
-- The chat window stays compact to keep your other components visible

 ## 🔮 Future Features